-56. In appointing a Parent Trustee or Parent Local Governor the Trustees shall appoint a person who is the parent, or an individual exercising parental responsibility, of a registered pupil at an Academy as described in Article[s] 54 [and 54AA]; or where the Trustees are exercising their power to appoint a Parent Trustee or Parent Local Governor and it is not reasonably practical to appoint a parent, or an individual exercising parental responsibility, as described in Article[s] 54 [and 54AA], then the Trustees may appoint a person who is the parent, or an individual exercising parental responsibility, of a child within the age range of at least one of the Academies or, in the case of an appointment to a Local Governing Body, the age range of at least one of the Academies overseen by that Local Governing Body.

 [Version 2: Use these Articles if you are a single Academy Trust.
 If you are a Multi-academy Trust, delete these Articles and use version 1 of these Articles instead]

-53. Subject to Article 56A, the Parent Trustees shall be elected by parents and individuals exercising parental responsibility of registered [pupils]/[students] [delete bracketed wording as applicable depending on whether the Academy you intend to establish and maintain is a 16-19 Academy.
-If you intend to establish and maintain a 16-19 Academy, the term ‘students’ should be used throughout this section] at the Academy.
-A Parent Trustee must be a parent, or an individual exercising parental responsibility, of a registered [pupil]/[student] at the Academy at the time when he is elected.
+53. Subject to Article 56A, the Parent Trustees shall be elected by parents and individuals exercising parental responsibility of registered pupils the Academy.
+A Parent Trustee must be a parent, or an individual exercising parental responsibility, of a registered pupil at the Academy at the time when he is elected.

 54. The Board of Trustees shall make all necessary arrangements for, and determine all other matters relating to, an election of Parent Trustees, including any question of whether a person is a parent, or an individual exercising parental responsibility, of a registered [pupil]/[student] at the Academy.
 Any election of Parent Trustees which is contested shall be held by secret ballot.